 It is beneficial to incorporate a mix of plate fragments and rim pieces, as this can enhance texture and visual interest.
 Furthermore, ensuring the workspace is free of debris will promote better adhesion of the pieces.

 The arrangement process employed in this project can significantly influence the aesthetic appeal of the final product, thereby contributing to the overall quality of the home or room enhancement.
-Proper planning and execution during this phase can lead to favorable results in mosaic creation.

 Prior to positioning your mosaic pieces, it is essential to ensure that the table surface is thoroughly clean and devoid of any contaminants such as dust or grease.
 This cleanliness is critical as it contributes to the adhesive's ability to create a robust bond with the surface.